paritytech/bankbot/README.md

 # CI Script

-Simply automate your CI needs with the powers of the CI Scripting Language.
+Automate your CI needs with the powers of the CI Scripting Language.

+CI script is a scripting language that aims to make it extremely easy, quick & safe to implement various bot-like DevOps automations simply by placing a script file in your repository.

 There are currently two ways of running CI scripts:
-  * Run the [Github Webhook Reactor]("#github-webhook-reactor") and post a `/bot-command` comment in an issue or PR;
+  * Run the [Github Webhook Reactor]("#github-webhook-reactor") and post a `/bot-command` comment in an issue or PR.
-  * Use the [Command line tool]("#from-the-command-line") and run scripts directly from the command line.
+  * Use the [Command line tool]("#from-the-command-line") and run scripts directly from the command line (like from a CI/CD pipeline).

-In any case the parts of the CI script standard library that talk to external API's, like the methods allowing you to create pull requests on GitHub, often require some kind of credentials.
-If you want to run a script that uses these API's directly yourself you're going to need to [acquire these](#acquiring-github-credentials).
-The GitLab Runners expose environmental variables that make it easy to call CI-scripts directly from `.gitlab-ci.yaml` without worrying about authentication 🚀.

-*Both of these ways make it easy to trigger these CI scripts on specific events*, such as when a PR is submitted or a commit is pushed.
+The idea being that it is very easy to trigger a particular CI script on a particular event, such as a new PR, an update to a PR or a comment in an issue.

 We're still in very heavy development, see [#1](https://github.com/paritytech/ci-script/issues/1) to get an idea of the current